vitalivolchenkodp2409/distribution-form-1/readme.md

 3. You will now be able to add OAuth2.0 priviledges at the bottom of the left sidebar.
 Use the tokens it generates in your secondary site

+4. In laravel/public/oauth.php, update the api domain name with your domain

 ### Adding Google Auth login, recaptcha tokens, Twilio APIs...
 1. Check the ./laravel/.env file for Google Auth and Recaptcha tokens.
 Google Auth ("sign-in with gmail!") is currently disabled but can be re-enabled as needbe.